splunk/public-o11y-docs/gdi/monitors-cloud/kong.rst

 -  A counter for total fielded requests
 -  Gauges for active connections and their various states
 -  A gauge for database connectivity

+To learn more about the Kong metrics Prometheus endpoint, see :new-page:`Kong Docs on Prometheus <https://docs.konghq.com/hub/kong-inc/prometheus>`.

 Benefits
 --------